 - Wheeled vehicles get bogged down, stuck or blocked

 - Boats cannot travel through shallows containing debris or vegetation which can damage the hull and propulsion.

 - Helicopters are expensive in terms of acquisition, maintenance and operational costs, whilst delivering low volumes of payload.
 A suitable landing zone is also required.

-Hovercraft thrive in transitional environments between land and water, by creating a cushion of air using lift fans which raise the hull up to 1.8m above the surface below, known as "hover height".
+By creating a cushion of air using lift fans which raise the hull up to 1.8m above the surface below, known as "hover height" hovercraft can move between land and water.
 This lift is maintained and aided by a flexible rubber skirt creating ground pressure less than sixteen times the pressure of a human footstep.
 Propulsion is generated by propellers at the back of the craft which allow it to travel at speeds in excess of 45 knots.

-The specialised characteristics of hovercraft means they have differing characteristics to conventional vehicles that make them suited to amphibious operations.
+- The specialised characteristics of hovercraft means they differ from conventional vehicles, making them suited to amphibious operations.

 - They can travel over almost any non-porous surface.

 - They can operate to and from any unprepared beach or slipway.